-COMD 5120 Aphasia
+COMD 5120 Aphasia and Other Neurogenic Disorders

-Prerequisites: COMD 5060.
-Application of diagnostic and therapeutic principles related to aphasia and associated communication problems.
+Prerequisites: COMD 5010.
+A study of the diagnostic and therapeutic principles related to aphasia, TBI, and progressive neurological communication disorders.

 COMD 5130 Oro-Facial/ Syndrome Disorders

 Prerequisites: COMD 5080.
 Advanced study of communication disorders associated with oral-facial anomalies.
 Specific emphasis on cleft palate/cleft lip and various syndromes or disorders in which oral-facial anomalies are present.